hyaozhen/Deep_RL_Projects/p1_navigation/README.md

 (/For Windows users/) The ML-Agents toolkit supports Windows 10.
 While it might be possible to run the ML-Agents toolkit using other versions of Windows, it has not been tested on other versions.
 Furthermore, the ML-Agents toolkit has not been tested on a Windows VM such as Bootcamp or Parallels.

 #### Step 2: Download the Unity Environment
-For this project, you will *not* need to install Unity - this is because we have already built the environment for you, and you can download it from one of the links below.
+For this project, you will **not** need to install Unity - this is because we have already built the environment for you, and you can download it from one of the links below.
 You need only select the environment that matches your operating system:
 * Linux:  [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
 * Mac OSX:  [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
 * Windows (32-bit):  [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)
 * Windows (64-bit):  [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

-Then, place the file in the p1_navigation/ folder in the DRLND GitHub repository, and unzip (or decompress) the file.
+Then, place the file in the p1_navigation* folder in the DRLND GitHub repository, and unzip (or decompress) the file.
-(/For Windows users/) Check out  [this link](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64)  if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.
+(*For Windows users*) Check out  [this link](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64)  if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

-(/For AWS/) If you’d like to train the agent on AWS (and have not  [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md) ), then please use  [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip)  to obtain the “headless” version of the environment.
-You will *not* be able to watch the agent without enabling a virtual screen, but you will be able to train the agent. (/To watch the agent, you should follow the instructions to/ [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md) /, and then download the environment for the/*Linux*/operating system above./)
+(*For AWS*) If you’d like to train the agent on AWS (and have not  [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md) ), then please use  [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip)  to obtain the “headless” version of the environment.
+You will **not** be able to watch the agent without enabling a virtual screen, but you will be able to train the agent. (/To watch the agent, you should follow the instructions to* [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md) *, and then download the environment for the***Linux***operating system above.*)

 #### Step 3: Explore the Environment
-After you have followed the instructions above, open Navigation.ipynb (located in the p1_navigation/ folder in the DRLND GitHub repository) and follow the instructions to learn how to use the Python API to control the agent.
+After you have followed the instructions above, open Navigation.ipynb (located in the p1_navigation* folder in the DRLND GitHub repository) and follow the instructions to learn how to use the Python API to control the agent.

 ### Files:
 * `Navigation.ipynb`: The Jupyter Notebook of my solution